Should You Supplement School Speech Therapy with Private Sessions?

 How much does speech therapy cost?

 Of course, one of the benefits of receiving speech therapy in school is that it’s free for families.
-Cost becomes a factor when considering private speech therapy.
+Cost is a factor with private speech therapy.